python/devguide/testing/new-buildbot-worker.rst

 * 512 MB RAM
 * 30 GB free disk space

-The bigmem tests won't run in this configuration, since they require substantially more memory, but these resources should be sufficient to ensure that Python compiles correctly on the platform and can run the rest of the test suite.
+Many tests won't run in this configuration, since they require substantially more memory, but these resources should be sufficient to ensure that Python compiles correctly on the platform and can run part of the test suite.